NicEkm/SunTrack/README.md

 * Is an application that gives sunrise and sunset times to given city.
 * Takes user input as 'City', and uses rest API to transfer it into 'lat' and 'lon', and then uses 'lat' and 'lon' to get wanted times.
 * Uses 1 open rest API and one with developer API key needed to get information.
-(Api key can be redeem at mapquestapi.com.)
+(Api key can be redeemed at mapquestapi.com.)
 * Is good example how to use URLLIB.PARSE and REQUESTS libraries to get json data.
 * Is good example how to use PYTZ, TZLOCAL and DATETIME libraries to get user local time.